 - Melt 2 tablespoons butter; lightly brush over one side of each cake slice.
-Place buttered side up in a foil-lined 15-in. x 10-in. x 1-in. baking pan.
+Place buttered side up in a foil-lined 15x10x1-in. pan.
 Broil 3-4 in. from the heat for 1-2 minutes or until golden brown.

 Originally published as Tropical Pound Cake in Weeknight Cooking Made Easy Annual 2005, p319